Cell Tower Equipment Modifications and Expansions

 Whether a modification or expansion, the landowner or building owner typically first receives a letter from the cell site tenant asking to make “improvements” to their site.
 The emails or letters almost always suggest that the improvements are beneficial and will increase coverage or capacity.
 They use careful language such as “the improvements will be done in the lease area” or “these improvements are contemplated by the lease.”
 Pay specific attention to whether the request says that you are obligated or not under the lease to approve the request for improvements.

-Since 2004, Steel in the Air has serviced over 3,500 landowners nationwide by helping negotiate favorable leases with wireless carriers, tower companies, and lease buyout companies.
+Since 2004, Steel in the Air has served over 3,500 landowners nationwide by helping negotiate favorable leases with wireless carriers, tower companies, and lease buyout companies.
 We know the industry inside out and can assist you with making informed decisions based on comprehensive knowledge of all the factors relating to the terms of your lease, including its present and future value.
 We have helped many landowners and building owners receive additional rent when the carrier was only asking for consent initially and not offering anything.
 How can you tell whether you should be receiving additional rent?
 Read the sections below on expansions and modifications.

 Here’s What We Can Do For You